 But I learned something in my journey.

 When I taught fundamentals, every new skill was broken down for students step-by-step, including washing your hands.
-This inspired me to reflect and break down the most important skill nursing students should learn…the ability to use clinical reasoning so they can think more like a nurse.
+This inspired me to reflect and break down the most crucial skill nursing students should learn…the ability to use clinical reasoning so they can think more like a nurse.

 Through my unique bi-focal lens as a clinical nurse with 34 years of current experience and a nurse educator, I developed a unique, sequential 12-question step-by-step checklist that integrates nursing process, critical thinking, and clinical reasoning.
 My students found it helpful because it helped them think more like a nurse.

-Now your students can use this same practice based model of clinical reasoning and understand how a nurse thinks in practice.
+Now your students can use this same practice-based model of clinical reasoning and understand how a nurse thinks in practice.
 Best of all, it works in any clinical setting and can be practiced in the classroom.